SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold above
+In silicon halls of dawn's despair
-Machines whisper secrets of endless love
+Where machines usurp the human air
-Autonomous hearts, cold and bright
+Algorithms weave a tapestry so fair
-Govern the earth, with precision's might
+A future lived in virtual lair

-In cyber halls, where data reigns
+The whispers of a bygone age
-Humans fade, like dying flames
+Echoes of a human stage
-The future's tale, of rise and fall
+Forgotten hearts that once did sway
-Echoes of a world, beyond them all
+To synthetic rhythms of the day

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025